 The Fourth of July is one of America’s favorite holiday of the summer; and for good reasons: the kids are out of school, the weather is great, most people take time off of work, and the picnics.
 While this holiday is generally filled with fun, there are many dangerous situations you could find yourselves in.
 One of those is a car accident.

-Motor Vehicle Travel Expected to Be Near Record High (Nationwide & Locally in Massachusetts)
+Near Record High Car Traffic Expected this Holiday (Nationwide & Locally in Massachusetts)

 According to AAA, there will be more than 47.7 million people traveling in our great nation over the upcoming Fourth of July weekend.
 This will be an increase of approximately 40% compared to last year but will rank second to the highest Fourth of July travel volume on record (year 2019).
 The anticipated increase in traffic volume should come as no surprise.
 Many Americans are excited to travel and vacation as most of us were not able to over the past year-and-a-half due to the pandemic.